orionfuzion/newcracks/SonShuSi/IPL.md

      to point to a memory area suitable for the debugger.

-   The protection starts with a funny trick in the boot sector: the boot sector code discreetly checks the content of the *PSG register 14 (Port A)* to determine which sector will be loaded and then executed.
+   The protection starts with a funny trick in the boot sector: the boot sector code discreetly checks the content of *PSG register 14 (Port A)* to determine which sector will be loaded and then executed.

-   Normally, when the boot sector is executed by the *TOS* at startup, the *PSG register 14* indicates that drive *A* and side *0* are selected.
+   Normally, when the boot sector is executed by the *TOS* at startup, *PSG register 14* indicates that drive *A* and side *0* are selected.
    This is because the boot sector has just been read and the drive is still in use (the motor is still running) when the boot sector starts executing.